h-holm/raspberry-pi-news-fetcher/README.md

 ## Requirements

 A Raspberry Pi device, and, if you want to build and use your own Docker image(s), a [Docker Hub account](https://hub.docker.com/signup) or some other registry you can push Docker images to.
-Otherwise, feel free to use the [Docker image I build and maintain](https://hub.docker.com/repository/docker/henholm/raspberry-pi-news-fetcher).
+Alternatively, feel free to use the [Docker image I build and maintain](https://hub.docker.com/repository/docker/henholm/raspberry-pi-news-fetcher).

 ## Summary